The tests described below are offered online, and available to interested individuals or programs worldwide.

-- Test-takers need to demonstrate a B2 (e.g. independent) level of proficiency on both parts of the EPA to qualify for participation in teacher training courses offered by CESL
+- Test-takers need to demonstrate a B1 or B2 (e.g. independent) level of proficiency on both parts of the EPA, depending on the Teacher Training program or course they intend to enroll in at CESL.

-- The test fee is $50, and potential test-takers will be provided with access details to register for the test.
+- The test fee is $60, and potential test-takers will be provided with access details to register for the test during the application process.

 - The EPA is designed to ensure that students enrolled in CESL Teacher Training programs and courses have the necessary English proficiency to be successful in them.

 3. The ITEP

 - When students first arrive to study in the Intensive English Program (IEP) or the University Track, they take a placement test.
 Based on the score of this test, students are placed into an appropriate level (levels 1-7 in the IEP, or levels 8 and 9 in the University Track).

 The CESL Level-Jump Test (the ITEP Academic Plus Exam):